What is a separation agreement?

 What is the cost of preparing a separation agreement?

-We will prepare your separation agreement for a fixed fee.
+We may be able to prepare your separation agreement for a fixed fee.
 The fixed fee will depend upon the complexity of your matter and extent and value of the assets.
-The fixed fee costs start from £350 plus VAT.
 The fixed fee does not include the costs of any negotiations on your behalf, nor any costs relating to financial disclosure which are usually charged at our hourly rates.